HaomingFu/CodeFromLeetcode/README.md

 # CodeFromLeetcode
 To download all your code from leetcode server automatically.
+You can get all your submitted code and a report in HTML file containing your submission history.

 Usage: